 Keep in mind, Adobe Stock requires a model release form for any recognizable person featured in your images.
 This document serves to protect both you and the model, ensuring that all parties agree on how the image can be used.
 Without this, the image may not be accepted.

-Read This: Understanding How Adobe Stock Works
+Read This: How to Use Photos Available on Adobe Stock

 Criteria for Recognizable Property on Adobe Stock